MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/install-sharepoint-server-2016-on-one-server.md

 ### Run the Microsoft SharePoint Products Preparation Tool

 Because the prerequisite installer downloads components from the Microsoft Download Center, you must have Internet access on the computer on which you are running the installer.
-Use the following procedure to install software prerequisites for SharePoint Servers 2016 or 2019.
+Use the following procedure to install software prerequisites for SharePoint Servers 2016 or 2019 Public Preview.

  **To run the Microsoft SharePoint Products Preparation Tool**